JackD83/PyMenu/Readme.md

-Menu System for the RS97 and PAP KIII Plus (K3P) and the Arcade Mini
+Menu System for the RS97, PAP KIII Plus (K3P) and the Arcade Mini

 You need the custom firmware for your device.